BLSQ/iaso/.github/PULL_REQUEST_TEMPLATE.md

 ## How to test

 Explain how to test your PR.

-If a specific config is required explain it here (dataset, account, profile, ...)
+If a specific config is required explain it here: dataset, account, profile, etc.

 ## Print screen / video

-Upload here print screens or videos showing the changes
+Upload here print screens or videos showing the changes.

 ## Notes

-Things that the reviewers should know: known bugs that are out of the scope of the PR, other trade-offs that were made.
+Things that the reviewers should know:

+- known bugs that are out of the scope of the PR
+- other trade-offs that were made
-If the PR depends on a PR in bluesquare-components, or merges into another PR (i.o. main), it should also be mentioned here
+- does the PR depends on a PR in [bluesquare-components](https://github.com/BLSQ/bluesquare-components)?
+- should the PR be merged into another PR?